 Selecting a Pitching Wedge:

-Consider these factors for the perfect pitching wedge:
+Consider these factors for the right pitching wedge:

 - Loft: Choose 44-48 degrees; higher loft for softer landings, lower loft for more control.